Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Preliminaries

-Thus, a model of a rule either falsifies at least one of the assumptions in the rule's body, or validates at least one of the disjuncts in the rule's head.
-A particular family of models is defined next.
+Thus, a model of a rule either falsifies at least one of the conjuncts in the rule's body, or validates at least one of the disjuncts in the rule's head.
+A particular family of models for disjunctive logic programs called {\em stable\/} (see~\cite{Pr91}) is defined next.